 Click here for My Non-Fiction Books

-A note of thanks to those who buy a book: As an independent writer, book sales are a substantial part of my income.
-I receive no funding from any university, trust fund, think-tank, shadowy C.I.A. front or government agency.
-Thank you for throwing caution and rationality to the winds and buying my work.
+A note of thanks to those who buy a book: I receive no funding from any endowment, grant, university, trust fund, think-tank, shadowy C.I.A. front or government agency.
+Thank you for throwing prudence to the winds and buying a book.

 The Adventures of the Consulting Philosopher